hacker41d4n/BoetDebian/README.md

 # BoetDebian
-Automatic Package Installer for Debian
+Automatic Program Installer for Debian
 <a href="url"><img src="https://upload.wikimedia.org/wikipedia/commons/d/d1/Ardebian_logo_512_0.png" align="left" height="312" width="312" ></a>

-This README contains the steps I do to install all my daily Debian Linux Packages I use to do my work.
-This script is compatible with any Debian based linux.
+This README contains the steps I use to install all my Linux Programs automatically instead of manually typing every command.
+This makes my life easier for when I use Linux.

 ---
 ## Create Debian ISO or Use Image